mohabouje/WinToast/README.md

  ```
 <div id='id7' />

+## Instalation

+If you are using a package manager, there is a port for [vcpkg](https://github.com/microsoft/vcpkg/).
+Otherwise, the easiest way is to copy the source files as external dependencies.

 ## Toast configuration on Windows 10

 Windows allows the configuration of the default behavior of a toast notification.
 This can be done in the *Ease of Access* configuration by modifying the *Other options* tab.